SeuntjensLab/Easy_HCR/README.md

     cd /d *replace this with the full path of the folder*

-Or the following command on macOS and Linus
+Or the following command on macOS and Linux

     cd *replace this with the full path of the folder*